Greek prosecutor to investigate reports on Varoufakis' 'Plan B'

 Varoufakis, who has denied any wrongdoing, said that this was an effort to hurt the government.

-One of the suits was filed by the mayor of a Greek town who attacked Varoufakis' personal style, accusing him of "exceptionally unfriendly" behavior and exposing Greece to hostility from euro zone partners.
+One of the suits was filed by the mayor of a Greek town who attacked Varoufakis' personal style, accusing him of "exceptionally unfriendly" behaviour and exposing Greece to hostility from euro zone partners.

 Greece was on the verge of leaving the euro before striking a last-minute deal at a European Summit on July 13 which imposed a new round of austerity measures in order for talks between Athens and its creditors on a third bailout to begin.